 - I’m tired of my worries holding me back.

 - I have a good life that I can’t seem to enjoy.

-My worries and anxiety keep me from advancing my career
+- My anxiety keeps me from advancing my career.

-I’m often paralyzed by the fear of being judged
+- I’m paralyzed by the fear of being judged.

 - I want to feel happier and more connected.